AdobeDocs/campaign-standard.en/help/administration/using/users-management.md

     ![](assets/create_user_3.png)

-1. From the **[!UICONTROL Assign products]** tab, assign one or multiple security group to your user.
+1. From the **[!UICONTROL Assign products]** tab, assign one or multiple security groups to your user.
 For more information on security groups, refer to this [page](../../administration/using/managing-groups-and-users.md).

     Click **[!UICONTROL Save]** when done configuring.